Click on the Link Below to

 a. net income of all segments reporting profits.

-b. external and internal revenue of all reportable segments.
+b. external and internal revenue of all

 c. external revenue of all reportable segments.